rmsrosa/random_notes/docs/src/generative/score_matching_aapo.md

 ```math
     C = \frac{1}{2}\int_{\mathbb{R}} p_X(x) \psi_X(x)^2\;\mathrm{d}x < \infty;
 ```
-the model score function not to grow too fast at infinity,
+the score function of the model not to grow too fast at infinity,
 ```math
     \psi(x; {\boldsymbol{\theta}}) p_X(x) \rightarrow 0, \quad |x| \rightarrow \infty,
 ```
-for every value ${\boldsymbol{\theta}}$ of the parameter; and the model score function to be smooth everywhere on the support of the distribution, again for every value of the parameter.
+for every value ${\boldsymbol{\theta}}$ of the parameter; and the score function of the model to be smooth everywhere on the support of the distribution, again for every value of the parameter.

 #### Multi-dimensional case